 Being charged with any type of crime is alarming and distressing, but some crimes are much more distressing than others such as sex crimes charges.
 Being charged with a sex crime can be extremely damaging to an individual as sex crime allegations often lead to assumptions of guilt.
 These charges can harm a defendant’s reputation in the community, bring shame and embarrassment on the defendant’s family, and can hurt his or her employment and any potential employment opportunities.

 Beaver County sex crimes attorneys understand the devastating consequences of sex crime convictions that may include sex offender registry requirements, prison time, and fines.
 They also understand that innocent people are often wrongfully accused which is why our attorneys offer nonjudgmental representation for our clients accused of sex crimes.
-Our attorneys believe in their clients provide every aggressive and committed representation for each of them.
+Our criminal attorneys believe in their clients provide every aggressive and committed representation for each of them.

 Types of sex crimes